Create imagery layers and add them to a web map

 Similarly, you'll update the Corn Fields After Storm display.

-You can now return to inspecting the before and after imagery, looking at them in the natural color combination.
+You will now return to inspecting the before and after imagery, looking at them in the natural color combination.

 Next, you'll save the map.

-9. On the ribbon, click Save and choose Save.
+12. On the Contents (dark) toolbar, click Save and open and choose Save as.

-10. In the Save Map window, enter the following:
+13. In the Save map window, enter the following:

 • For Title, type Hail Damage in corn fields.